gianghl1983/pmpro-sitewide-sale-templates/readme.txt

 If you are using the default [pmpro_sws] shortcode on your Sitewide Sale's associated Landing Page, you can use this plugin to add the attribute "template" and specify a design from the included layouts.

-Included shortcode values for the "template" attribute include: neon, ocean.
+Included shortcode values for the "template" attribute include: 'gradient', 'neon', 'ocean', or 'photo'.

 == Installation ==